nhsbsa/nhsbsa-digital-playbook/src/development/coding-naming-conventions.md

 ### Gitlab groups

 Repositories in Gitlab should be organised into ‘groups’.
-Use `natural` case for the human readable form, and `kebab-case` for the URL with this convention:
+Use unabbreviated `natural` case for the human readable form, and `kebab-case` for the URL with this convention:

 > `{department}/{service-line}/{service}`